eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-insomnia.md

 > [!Note]
 > Copy the **Body** from `Step 2.2.1 Create Digitale Twin` into the new **Body** in `Step 2.3 Modify Digital Twin` and afterwards modify data/attributes.

-If everything works fine, then you have reached the end Explorer Path.
+If everything works fine, then you have reached the end of the Explorer Path.

 Congratulations, you have successfully setup the data provider.
 It is now available and ready to exchange data in the dataspace.